 1) All figures are rounded.

 2) Foundations are defined by the Foundation Center as independent foundations, corporate foundations, community foundations and operating foundations.
 For more information see http://foundationcenter.org/geststarted/learnabout/foundations.html

 - People give to support what they value and believe in.
 The giving percentages are relatively constant year to year with minor shifts.
-We need to think creatively how to tap into as many giving categories that can be related to our parks and programs.
+We need to think creatively how to tap into all the giving categories that can be related to our parks and programs.

-- Giving to arts, culture, and humanities organizations increased 4.1 percent in 2011 from 2010, with $13.12 billion in contributions.
-Giving to these causes, including historical and cultural preservation, accounted for 4 percent of all contributions.
-Giving to environment/conservation and animal related causes increased 4.6 percent from 2010 to $7.81 billion in total contributions.
+- Giving to arts, culture, and humanities organizations increased 1 percent in 2012 from 2011, with $14.44 billion in contributions.
+Giving to these causes, including historical and cultural preservation, accounted for 5 percent of all contributions.
+Giving to environment/conservation and animal-related causes increased 4.3 percent from 2011 to $8.3 billion in total contributions.
 Both are a relatively small percentages of total giving.

 - Think how you can also relate park needs and giving opportunities to the larger giving categories on the Contributions by Charitable Cause pie chart, such as education, human services, health and religion.
 Parks can support fitness initiatives, youth employment and education programs.
 In several instances, funds have been raised to restore historic churches in parks.

 - By 2050, an estimated $41 trillion will transfer from one generation to the next, with gifts to nonprofit organizations projected to exceed $6 trillion.